 Kayaks and paddleboards are available for rent at the Harbormaster building.

-Middle Bass Island State Park Campgound offers Primitive camping from May-Oct (exact dates vary each year).
+Middle Bass Island State Park Campgound offers Primitive camping from early May to mid-October (exact dates vary each year).
 Reserve online or by calling (866) 644-6727.

 More to Do